2 Deployment #

 Log in to SUSE Registry using the obtained SCC mirroring credentials.

-command starts deploying several related containers.
-The deployment may take several minutes to complete.
-It also prints a message with the URL to the Private Registry Web portal and commands to obtain the administrator credentials.
+The command starts deploying several related containers and may take several minutes to complete.
+It also prints a message with the URL to the {productnameshort} Web portal and commands to obtain the administrator credentials.

 2.4 Upgrading Private Registry #